tadic7/Privacy-Policy-for-Rock-Betting-Tips/README.md

 We may collect the following types of personal information:

-Contact Information:e mail address and phone number.
+Contact Information: Email address and phone number.
 Betting Preferences: Information about your betting preferences and activities.
 3. How We Use Your Information